jexia/docs/docs/apphost/README.md

 ## Custom domain

-There is a possibility to add your own domain to your application.
+There is a possibility to add your domain to your application.

 For this you need to have:
 1. Successfully deployed application